dmiller/clojure-clr-next/_posts/2025-10-18-inline-skating.md

 After the heavy lifting of the last few posts, this post is just a little palate cleanser.

-In [C4 - Primitive urges][TBD], we looked at how unnecessary boxing of primitive types can be avoided.
+In  [C4: Primitive urges]({{site.baseurl}}{% post_url 2025-10-17-primitive-urges %}), we looked at how unnecessary boxing of primitive types can be avoided.
 That is accomplished by signficant compiler magic spread over a large number of classes.

 In contrast, inlining and intrinsic operations are very localized and easy to understand.